scholarslab/praxis/tutorials/bash/index.md

 "change directory".
 This does what you'd expect.
 Think of it as using Windows Explorer or Mac Finder to move around to different folders on your computer.
-Say we want to change into one of the directories that exists inside of the User directory.
+Say we want to change into one of the directories that exists inside of your home user directory.
 You can do that by typing
 <code>cd</code> , space, and then the name of the directory.
 As you start
 typing the name, you can hit the tab button after a few keystrokes and bash will try to autocomplete the name based on the files and folders in the current